zeroasiccorp/umi/README.md

 ### 3.4.8 REQ_LINK

-REQ_LINK is a 32 bit control-only request transaction sent from a host to a device reserved for actions such as credit updates, time stamps, and framing.
-MSG[30-7] are all available as user specified control bits.
-There is no response transaction sent back to the host from the device.
+REQ_LINK is a 32 bit control-only message reserved for internal link layer actions such as credit updates, time stamps, and framing.
+MSG[31-7] are all available as user specified control bits.
+The message does not include routing information and does not elicit a response from the receiver.

 ### 3.4.9 RESP_RD